 The cups themselves are known as ochoko and are traditionally made of ceramic, porcelain, or lacquer, although they can also be made of glass, wood, metal, or plastic.
 Always a good souvenir idea.
 Often, the ochoko will come placed inside a little wooden box.
 This is called a masu and was originally designed for weighing out rice.
 Letting the cup "overflow" within the masu later became tradition — a sign of generosity, indulgence.
 Use two hands and pour until the cup overflows slightly .... if there is a masu, that is!

 Sake has a rep as a posh drink.
 That's partly is true, but there is plenty of budget sake the supermarket and konbini.
 Most futsushu sake is mass-produced to be affordable.
-Strong sake can work as a mixer, though it's never really drunk in shots like tequila.
-Vodka and rum mixers are a little less common here because strong sake or shochu tends to get used instead.
-Asking for, say, a double vodka lemonade isn't really done — sake with lemon and soda is called レモンサワー, a Lemon Sour.
-Matcha Hai is another mixer of shochu and matcha green tea.
+Stronger sake or shochu are used for mixers (but never shot back like tequila).
+Vodka and rum mixers are a little less common in Japan, particularly in traditional restaurants, as shochu has always been used for mixing instead.
+Rather than a vodka-lemonade you might ask for a Lemon Sour (レモンサワー) comprised of shochu and tonic with a twist of lemon.

 Most sake can be served either way.
 Generally, lighter and more delicate sake varieties are served chilled, while richer and more full-bodied varieties are served warm.
 However, this is no hard and fast rule.
 You can serve almost any one cold or war depending on your preference, the occasion, or the season.
 Experiment and find the temperature that best suits your taste.